kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 - Number, with the capital `N`: a function that can create numbers
 - It also has some handy properties, like `.MAX_SAFE_INTEGER`
 - Bitwise operators convert numbers to signed 32 bit ints, then converts them back to JS numbers
+- There are useful methods on Math.object, like `Math.floor` and `Math.trunc`, or .min, .max, and .random